PetrGlad/emmate/README.md

 In case you get "No package 'freetype2' found" on Linux `apt install libxft-dev`.

-ALSA wrapper dependency
-`apt install libasound2-dev`.

 As an VST synth plugin you can use `amsynth`, for example.
-I personally use Pianoteq, but that is a commercial product.
+I use Pianoteq, but that is a commercial product.

 ## TODO